smartmonsters/smartmonsters/README.md

 Smart Monsters on the blockchain: crypto currency and decentralized game with strategy and RPG elements.

-This beta test always starts as testnet, using 'smartmonsters/testnet-beta' data folder.
+This beta test always starts as testnet.

 Newest Windows client: